 TGad Editor, Change P338L14 as follows:

-The same resulting NCBPB symbols are multiplied by -1 and repeatedd, and then NGI guard symbols are added as described in subclause 21.6.3.2.4.
+The same resulting NCBPB symbols are multiplied by -1 and then prepended with NGI guard symbols as described in subclause 21.6.3.2.4.
+The resulting sequence is then appended after the sequence created in step (5.